-Only the user-defined attributes of a table row are accessible in a rowtype variable, not OID or other system attributes (because the row could be from a view).
-The fields of the rowtype inherit the table's field size or precision for data types such as char(n).
+Only the user-defined attributes of a table row are accessible in a row-type variable, not OID or other system attributes (because the row could be from a view).
+The fields of the row type inherit the table's field size or precision for data types such as char(n).

-23.3.3.
+19.3.3.
 Records

+'''

 name RECORD;

+'''

-Record variables are similar to rowtype variables, but they have no predefined structure.
+Record variables are similar to row-type variables, but they have no predefined structure.
 They take on the actual row structure of the row they are assigned during a SELECT or FOR command.
 The substructure of a record variable can change each time it is assigned to.
-A consequence of this is that until a record variable is first assigned to, it has no substructure, and any attempt to access a field in it will draw a runtime error.
+A consequence of this is that until a record variable is first assigned to, it has no substructure, and any attempt to access a field in it will draw a run-time error.

-Note that RECORD is not a true datatype, only a placeholder.
-Thus, for example, one cannot declare a function returning RECORD.
+Note that RECORD is not a true data type, only a placeholder.

-23.3.4.
+19.3.4.
 Attributes

-Using the %TYPE and %ROWTYPE attributes, you can declare variables with the same data type or structure as another database item (e.g: a table field).
+Using the %TYPE and %ROWTYPE attributes, you can declare variables with the same data type or structure as another database item (e.g. a table field).

+'''

 variable%TYPE

+'''

-%TYPE provides the data type of a variable or database column.
+TYPE provides the data type of a variable or database column.
 You can use this to declare variables that will hold database values.
 For example, let's say you have a column named user_id in your users table.
-To declare a variable with the same data type as users.user_id you write:
+To declare a variable with the same data type as users_user_id you write:

+'''

 user_id users.user_id%TYPE;

+'''